MarsBased/handbook/guides/development/activerecord-guide.md

 This is useful to handle cases when a record may or may not exist.

 #### Performance
-In any of the forms, since we are making a search by ID the query will always be fast (as long as the index on the primary key has not deliberately been deleted).
-So the performance of a query like this is always very good.
+In any of the forms, since we are searching by ID the query will always be fast, as long as the index on the primary key has not deliberately been deleted.
+The performance of a this kind of queries is always very good.

 ### Retrieve by other attributes
 Retrieving a record by a non-primary key attribute is quite common.

-We may want to find a post by a slug, author, tag, etc. When more than one record match the condition, only the first one is returned (in general, it will be the most recent record).
+We may want to find a post by a slug, author, tag, etc. When more than one record matches the condition, only the first one is returned (in general, it will be the most recent record).

 If we want the retrieval to **raise an exception** we use `find_by!`.
 Example: